lxgr-linux/pokete/README.md

 By pressing "e" you can get into a menu where player name and later other settings, can be changed.

 The red balls all over the map, are Poketeballs, you need to catch Poketes.
 Stepping on such a ball adds it to your inventory.
-A store to buy them will be added later.

 See [How to play](HowToPlay.md).